awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.ErrorHandling.md

   + `SUSPEND_TABLE` – The task continues but data from the table with the error record is moved into an error state and the data isn't replicated\.
   + `STOP_TASK` – The task stops and manual intervention is required\.
 + `DataErrorEscalationCount` – Sets the maximum number of errors that can occur to the data for a specific record\.
 When this number is reached, the data for the table that contains the error record is handled according to the policy set in the `DataErrorEscalationPolicy`\.
 The default is 0\.
++ `EventErrorPolicy` – Determines the action AWS DMS takes when an error occurs while sending a task\-related event\.
+Its possible values are
+  + `IGNORE` – The task continues and any data associated with that event is ignored\.
+  + `STOP_TASK` – The task stops and manual intervention is required\.
 + `TableErrorPolicy` – Determines the action AWS DMS takes when an error occurs when processing data or metadata for a specific table\.
 This error only applies to general table data and isn't an error that relates to a specific record\.
 The default is `SUSPEND_TABLE`\.
   + `SUSPEND_TABLE` – The task continues but data from the table with the error record is moved into an error state and the data isn't replicated\.
   + `STOP_TASK` – The task stops and manual intervention is required\.